 The first CCSO Young Conductors’ Competition took place in 2015/16.
 The winner of the first CCSO Young Conductors’ Competition was Sean Dunn, who was guided through the rehearsal process by Robert Hodge before conducting the Academic Festival Overture by Brahms in the autumn of 2016.

 In 2017 we held our second competition.
-The winner will be involved with rehearsals in the spring of 2018 culminating with conducting a performance of Weber’s Euryanthe Overture in the orchestra’s 5th concert of the season in May 2018.
+The winner, Tess Jackson, conducted a performance of Weber’s Euryanthe Overture in the orchestra’s 5th concert of the season in May 2018.